SESYNC-ci/graphics-with-ggplot2-lesson/docs/_slides/layer.md

 ===

 Plotting histograms is always a good idea when exploring data.
 The zeros and the "top coded" value used for high wage-earners in PUMS are outliers.
+{:.notes}

-So we will now "filter" the data to remove individuals with a wage of 0 and the "top-coded" high earners)
+We can "filter" the data to remove individuals with a wage of 0 and the "top-coded" high earners)